Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: The dense atmosphere case

 \subsection{Outer domain}

-As $r$ becomes larger than $r'_0$ (see the lower panel of Fig.~\ref{fig_tenuous_vs_dense}), the secondary image disappears behind the limb, producing Fresnel diffraction fringes just before its disappearance.
-As $r$ continues to increase, the observer enters the outer domain of the shadow where the secondary wave cannot be approximated by geometrical optics (modified by the $-i$ prefactor as in Eq.~\ref{eq_amplitude_a2}), but is rather a purely diffracted wave.
-As $\varphi_2(R)$ does not admit anymore a stationary value for $R > R_0$, the integral in Eq.~\ref{eq_amplitude_a2_ori} must be evaluated using Sommerfeld's lemma.
+As $r$ becomes larger than $r'_0$ (see the lower panel of Fig.~\ref{fig_tenuous_vs_dense}), the secondary image disappears behind the limb, which produces Fresnel diffraction fringes just before its disappearance.
+As $r$ continues to increase, the observer enters the outer domain of the shadow where the secondary wave cannot be approximated by geometrical optics (modified by the $-i$ prefactor as in Eq.~\ref{eq_amplitude_a2}), but is rather a weak, purely diffracted wave.
+As $\varphi_2(R)$ no longer admits a stationary value for $R > R_0$, the integral in Eq.~\ref{eq_amplitude_a2_ori} must be evaluated using Sommerfeld's lemma.
 From Eq.~\ref{eq_Fr_asymptot_minus_infty}, we obtain

 Using the value of $a_1(r)$ given by Eq.~\ref{eq_amplitude_a1_bis}, we obtain the flux observed in the outer domain,